Sturdy tent with a removable padded floor is easy to clean and gives children space to act out their imaginations.

 Teepees aren’t small, but like their namesakes, they fold down impressively.
 If you’re likely to move or store your teepee, make sure it comes with a sturdy bag to store, carry, and protect the light-colored fabric.

-Kids love a play tunnel, whether it’s attached to a tent or open-ended.
-At almost 6 feet long, this tunnel offers your children plenty of room to explore, and it folds down to almost nothing for storage.
+Play tunnel: Kids love a play tunnel, whether it’s attached to a tent or open-ended.

-Now that your child has a space of their own, your little one needs somewhere to sit.
-This vinyl chair is a cozy, well-padded miniature of your favorite recliner.
-It even has a cup holder to help prevent spills in the new teepee.
+Kids’ chair: Now that your child has a space of their own, your little one needs somewhere to sit.

 Prices for kids’ teepees depend mostly on size, although accessories can affect the cost as well.